Ligated furrow bee

 Genus

-Halictus ligatus is a species complex that will probably be split into multiple species in the future.
+Halictus ligatus is probably a species complex that may be split into multiple species in the future.

 Synonyms